Avarnsir/Avarnsir/README.md

 - Machine Learning fundamentals
 - Git & GitHub for version control
 - Scientific programming & automation

+### Let's Connect
+I’m eager to collaborate on data science and programming projects related to astronomy or other fields.
+Feel free to reach out!
 📫 Reach me at: astroavarn@gmail.com